abstracta/jmeter-java-dsl/docs/guide/response-processing/lambdas.md

 3. Copy all dependencies, in addition to `jmeter-java-dsl`, required by the lambda code to JMeter `lib/ext` folder.

    You can also use `maven-dependency-plugin` and run `mvn package -DskipTests` to get the actual jars.
+   If the test plan requires any particular jmeter plugin, then you would need to copy those as well.